taisei-project/taisei/GAME.md

 ## Items

-Killed enemies drop various amouts of items.
+Killed enemies drop various amounts of items.
 They may look like bullets at first, but they are safe to touch.

 These are:
 * **Blue**